+Switch#config terminal

+Switch(config)#interface vlan 1

 Switch(Config-if-Vlan1)#ip ospf dead-interval 80

 5.31 ip ospf disable all

-Command: ip ospf disable all

-no ip ospf disable all
+Command: ip ospf disable all no ip ospf disable all

 Function: Stop OSPF group process on the interface.

+Command Mode: Interface Configuration Mode.

-Usage Guide: This command resets the network area command and stops group process on specific interface.
+Usage Guide: This command resets the network area command and stops

+group process on specific interface.

+Example:
-Switch(Config-if-Vlan1)#ip ospf disable all

-5.32 ip ospf hello-interval

-Command: ip ospf [<ip-address>] hello-interval <time>

-no ip ospf [<ip-address>] hello-interval

-Function: Specify the hello-interval on the interface; the "no ip ospf [<ip-address>]

-hello-interval" restores the default value.

-Parameter: <ip-address> is the interface IP address shown in dotted decimal notation;

-<time> is the interval sending HELLO packet, shown in seconds and ranging between 1 ~ 65535.
+Switch#config terminal Switch(config)#interface vlan 1 Switch(Config-if-Vlan1)#ip ospf disable all 5.32 ip ospf hello-interval Command: ip ospf [<ip-address>] hello-interval <time> no ip ospf [<ip-address>] hello-interval Function: Specify the hello-interval on the interface: the "no ip ospf [<ip-address>] hello-interval" restores the default value.
+Parameter: <ip-address> is the interface IP address shown in dotted decimal notation: <time> is the interval sending HELLO packet, shown in seconds and ranging between $1\sim65535$ .
 Default: The hello-interval on the interface is 10 seconds.
+Command Mode: Interface Configuration Mode.
 Usage Guide: HELLO data packet is the most common packet which is periodically sent to adjacent layer 3 switch to discover and maintain adjacent relationship, elect DR and BDR.
 The user set hello-interval value will be written into the HELLO packet and transmitted.
 The less the hello-interval value is, the sooner the network topological structure is discovered as well larger the cost.
 The ensure the normal operation of OSPF protocol the hello-interval parameter between the layer 3 switches adjacent to the interface must be in accordance.

-Switch(Config-if-Vlan1)#ip ospf hello-interval 20

-Relevant Commands: ip ospf dead-interval

-5.33 ip ospf message-digest-key

-Command: ip ospf [<ip-address>] message-digest-key <key_id> MD5 <0 LINE | 7 WORD | LINE> no ip ospf [<ip-address>] message-digest-key <key id>

-Function: Specify the key id and value of MD5 authentication on the interface; the no command restores the default value.

-Parameter: <ip-address> is the interface IP address show in dotted decimal notation;
+Example: Switch#config terminal Switch(config)#interface vlan 1 Switch(Config-if-Vlan1)#ip ospf hello-interval 20 Relevant Commands: ip ospf dead-interval 5.33 ip ospf message-digest-key Command: ip ospf [<ip-address>] message-digest-key <key\id> MD5 <LINE> no ip ospf [<ip-address>] message-digest-key <key\id> Function: Specify the key id and value of MD5 authentication on the interface; the "no ip ospf [<ip-address>] message-digest-key <key\id>"restores the default value.
+Parameter: <ip-address> is the interface IP address show in dotted decimal notation: <key\id> range is 1-255;<LINE> is the OSPF key.
+Default: MD5 key not configured.

-<key_id> ranges between 1-255;

-<LINE> is OSPF key.
-If key option is 0, specify plaintext key.
-If key option is 7, specify encrypted string.
-If no option, specify plaintext key by default.

-Default: MD5 key is not configured.
+Command Mode: Interface Configuration Mode.

 Usage Guide: MD5 key encrypted authentication is used for ensure the safety between the OSPF routers on the network.
-Same key id and key should be configured between neighbors when using this command, or else no adjacent relationship will not be created.
+Same key id and key should be configured between neighbors when using this command or else no adjacent relationship will not be created.
+The last configuration of this command will overwrite the previous one to prevent the system from communicating with the former key id.

+Example:

+Switch#config terminal

+Switch(config)#interface vlan 1

-Switch(Config-if-Vlan1)#ip ospf message-digest-key 2 MD5 0 yourpassword no ip ospf mtu
+Switch(Config-if-Vlan1)#ip ospf message-digest-key 2 MD5 yourpassword

 5.34 ip ospf mtu

 Command: ip ospf mtu <mtu>

+no ip ospf mtu

 Function: Specify the mtu value of the interface as the OSPF group structure according; the "no ip ospf mtu" command restores the default value.
 Parameter: <mtu> is the interface mtu value ranging between 576~65535.

 Default: Use the interface mtu acquired from the kernel.

+Command Mode: Interface Configuration Mode.

 Usage Guide: The interface value configured by this command is only used by OSPF protocol other than updated into kernel.

+Example: